 Lauer says he himself contacted the witnesses, and claims that they dispute a number of the instances in the book, namely instances in which the accusers confided in them about the alleged misconduct.
 What Lauer does not acknowledge in his reporting is that, like Farrow, he himself is extremely biased, given that he is conducting an investigation not just into Farrow’s reporting, but ultimately himself.
 It comes as no surprise, then, that Lauer’s reporting finds all the major accusations against him to be uncorroborated.

-Brooke Nevils appeared to respond to the op-ed on Twitter, citing the acronym "DARVO," which stands for the common behavior exhibited by those accused of wrongdoing.
+Brooke Nevils appeared to respond to the op-ed on Twitter, citing the acronym "DARVO," which stands for the common behaviour exhibited by those accused of wrongdoing.

 Farrow also issued a succinct reply, writing on Twitter, "All I’ll say on this is that Matt Lauer is just wrong.
 Catch and Kill was thoroughly reported and fact-checked, including with Matt Lauer himself."